The rtrek package includes some Star Trek datasets, but

 redundancy.
 All absolute URLs begin with

-In this special case where endpoint = "portals"
+In this special case where endpoint = "portals", this

 table is returned from the package itself because it is already known.